FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - ThreshIC (0.001) – convergence threshold for IC generation, acceptable relative difference between three successive fairlead tension measurements (-)

-The internal time step is first taken from the dtM option, and then adjusted according to the CFL factor, which is the ratio between the timestep and the natural period, computed considering the math described on :ref:`the troubleshooting section <troubleshooting>`.

 The bottom contact parameters, kBot and cBot, result in a pressure which is then applied to the cross-sectional area (d*l) of each contacting line segment to give a resulting vertical contact force for each segment.